 UPS Beer Shipping

-UPS will only deliver beer from shippers who have a valid store or brewery certification in their respective states.
+UPS will only deliver beer from shippers with valid store or brewery certifications in their respective states.
 In addition, have a license or shipper's permission in the destination state, if appropriate.

 UPS Penalty For Shipping Alcohol